arcalot/arcaflow-engine/internal/step/README.md

 - `Kind()`: this function must return a globally unique value the user will have to supply in the `kind` field of their workflow.
 - `Lifecycle()`: this function must return a lifecycle object structure that describes which lifecycle stages the step can go through.
 You won't have to provide a schema for these lifecycle stages just yet.
 (See lifecycles below for more details.)
 - `ProviderKeyword()`: this function must return the keyword the user will have to enter in their workflow file to configure the provider.
-For example, the `plugin` provider uses `plugin` as a provider keyword and the user is expected to provider a plugin container image here.
+For example, the `plugin` provider uses `plugin` as a provider keyword and the user is expected to provide a plugin container image here.
 Be careful though, this must be unique within this provider and cannot be the same as any lifecycle keywords!
 - `ProviderSchema()`: this function returns structure which describes the schema associated with the provider keyword.
 You must ensure that this schema matches the expected type for the `LoadSchema()` function.
 - `RunKeyword()`: this function returns a keyword that holds the configuration when the step is run.
 For example, the `plugin` provider uses this to let users specify the `step` which to run, in case there are multiple steps provided by a plugin.
 - `LoadSchema()`: this function takes the value from the provider keyword as input and loads the schema.
 It returns a runnable step, which already holds the schema information about the step being run.